johnnyw66/cookie_session/README.md

 Make sure you install Python 3.9 or greater on your Windows 11 system (along with pip3)

-Install the following packages pickle, pycryptodome and pywin32 by issue the following commands on a terminal -
+Install the following packages pickle, pycryptodome and pywin32 by issusing the following commands on a command terminal -

-pip3 install pickle
+* pip3 install pickle
-pip3 install pycryptodome
+* pip3 install pycryptodome
-pip3 install pywin32
+* pip3 install pywin32

-Produce the source file configure.py (use example_configure.py as a template)
+Produce the source file **configure.py** (use **example_configure.py** as a template)

 Fill in the AtoZ credentials 'ATOZ_USERNAME' and 'ATOZ_PASSWORD' with your own user name and password.

 Fill in the 'NOTIFICATIONS_TOKEN' with your own notify-me skill token.

 ## Notify Me Alexa Skill

 Read the document **Amazon-Alexa-Access-Code-Guide.pdf** found in the docs folder (courtesey of Protesus.com).
 This gives instructions on how to set up notifications on your alexa devices.

 Make sure you copy your token into your configure.py file.

-Run the test script 'testnotify.py' from the console
+Run the test script 'testnotify.py' from the command console.

 **python3 testnotify.py**